Oatmeal Spice Hazelnut Cookies. These hazelnut cookies take the best of a chewy oatmeal cookie and add raisins, crunchy hazelnuts and fragrant spices.

-The inspiration for these hazelnut cookies came simply from having some leftover toasted hazelnuts from a batch of Nutella Crunch Cookies, which are an absolute favourite with my kids.
-I considered making a batch of Fruit and Nut Bar Cookies, which are a favourite of mine
+The inspiration for these hazelnut cookies came simply from having some leftover toasted hazelnuts from a batch of Nutella Crunch Cookies.
+Those are an absolute favourite with my kids.
+I considered making a batch of Fruit and Nut Bar Cookies, which are a favourite of mine.

 I had been thinking though, about oatmeal cookies lately, and had a bit of a craving for them.
 With Christmas baking on my mind, I decided to throw in some fragrant spices which are nice at any time of year.

 I froze a few of them for later but found myself going back to the freezer constantly.
 I expect there will be more of these made very soon.

 You’ll find over 200 recipes for cookies and cookie bars in our Cookies Category.

 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

 If you like this recipe, be sure to check out out collection of Favourite After School Cookies!

 - ½ cup butter

 - 1 tsp vanilla